weakish/docs-en/views/sms-guide.md

 ```

 1. The user opens the sign-up or log-in page and request for CAPTCHA from LeanCloud.
-2. The user fills in their personal information including the text in the CAPTCHA image and click on a button to verify the input.
+2. The user fills in their personal information, including the text in the CAPTCHA image, and clicks on a button to verify the input.
 3. After LeanCloud verifies that the input is correct, it sends a verification code to the number.
 4. The user submits the form and the app sends the verification code entered by the user to LeanCloud for further verification.
 5. LeanCloud returns if the verification code is correct or not.
 If it is correct, the user completes signing up or logging in.